It is essential that you pay your rent. Failure to pay rent could lead to your eviction.

 We will insist on housing benefit being paid direct to us if the arrears are the equivalent of eight weeks rent or more.

-However, it remains your responsibility to ensure that the rent is paid and so it is important that you continue to press the council for the payment of your housing benefit and that you keep us regularly informed, particularly if there is any change in your personal circumstances.
-It is also your responsibility to ensure that your claim for housing benefit is renewed at the appropriate time.
+However, it remains your responsibility to ensure that the rent is paid and so it is important that you continue to press for the payment of your housing benefit or Universal Credit and that you keep us regularly informed, particularly if there is any change in your personal circumstances.
+It is also your responsibility to ensure that your claim for housing benefit or Universal Credit is renewed at the appropriate time.

-When your housing benefit is received it should be immediately paid into your rent account.
+When your housing benefit or Universal Credit is received a payment should be immediately made into your rent account.

 The Legal Procedure